Contents:

 13. full time ballast, which if needed will produce more intensive corrosive effects to the ship’s hull and therefore will require higher maintenance time and cost,

-14. pipe and pump structure which require lot of space to be installed in and hence will reduce space utilisation if their requirements are high, and furthermore complex pump and piping systems require skills, time and cost to be efficiently maintained,
+hence will reduce space utilisation if their requirements are high, and furthermore complex pump and piping systems require skills, time and cost to be efficiently maintained,

 15. stress from hull which must be as low as possible because they may affect the operational efficiency of the system and might cause severe disformation in certain cases,